Can You Compost Bones? Here’s the Nitty-Gritty

 Once you’ve processed the bones before adding to a compost, there’s virtually no smell, and little chance of attracting unwelcome critters to your backyard compost.

-Depending on how active your compost pile is, the amount of bones you’ve put in, plus the size of the bone fragments, you could easily see decomposition in a matter of months rather than years.
+Depending on how active your compost pile is, the amount of bones you’ve put in, plus the size of the bone fragments, you may see decomposition in a matter of months rather than years.

 Other ways to compost bones